 I have to mention Marlene Dietrich – so striking.
 Joan Crawford, Humphrey Bogart, Buster Keaton and his sad eyes, Louise Brooks, Gloria Swanson, and a million others.

 Many feminist filmmakers and artists use metaphors to challenge traditional gender roles.
-As someone who works with collage and sculpture, how do you think your art could contribute to feminist storytelling in cinema – either through posters, props, or symbolic imagery on screen?
+As someone who works with collage art and sculpture, how do you think your art could contribute to feminist storytelling in cinema – either through posters, props, or symbolic imagery on screen?
 Or, do you think art can truly make an impact regarding this subject?

-For me, collage and sculpture are ways to break things apart and rebuild them with new meaning.
+For me, collage art and sculpture are ways to break things apart and rebuild them with new meaning.
 If these elements appear in film, whether as a poster, a prop, or just a symbolic detail on screen, they can challenge the way we usually look at gender roles.
 Collage is loud and messy; sculpture, with its physical presence, can bring strength and weight that go against the usual objectification of the female body in visual culture.

 I do think art can make an impact, not always by sending a clear message, but by leaving images that stay in people’s minds.
 Those little symbols can spark new ways of thinking, and that’s where feminist storytelling really begins.